 There are a number of ways you can prevent double bookings taking place.

 - If you can’t always keep track of your bookings on your computer, we’d recommend downloading our Pulse app on your mobile device.
 It allows you to manage your bookings and change your availability anytime, anywhere.

 - If you’re a new partner, make sure your calendar is up-to-date before you go live on our website – because once you’re live, your property is instantly open for reservations.

 - When you receive a booking, make sure you update your availability on all your platforms so you don’t get double-booked.

 - If you use iCal, your bookings won’t sync in real time so it’s important to sync your calendars manually.
 If you have iCal, make sure you set up a two-way connection and update your calendars before being open and bookable.

 - If you have a channel manager, your availability should sync in real time, which greatly reduces the risk of double bookings.
 However, technical issues can cause delays in syncing times, so it’s always worth checking.
-Find out more about the differences between iCal and channel managers in this article..
+Find out more about Making sure the extranet and your channel manager are synced.

 If you realise you have a double booking, it’s key to act quickly so your guest isn’t left without somewhere to stay.